Quant Tekel

 Rules.

-- Expert advisors must display visible stop-loss and take-profit.
+- Expert advisors must show visible stop-loss and take-profit.

-- Group trading or identical patterns across accounts is a violation.
+- Using the same or identical trading patterns across multiple accounts is considered a violation.

-- Using any unapproved expert advisor or copier leads to forfeiture.
+- Using any unapproved expert advisor or copier can lead to forfeiture.

 Account Security and Two-Factor Authentication Setup

-Account protection is prioritized with optional two-factor authentication on the dashboard.
+Account protection is emphasized, and two-factor authentication is available from the dashboard.

 How to Enable Two-Factor Authentication: